JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-`println` prints its arguments and adds a line break, so that the next thing you print appears and the next line.
+`println` prints its arguments and adds a line break, so that the next thing you print appears on the next line.

 ```kotlin
 fun main() {